 The Shell managers especially liked Larry Selden.
 He teaches people to track their time and figure out whether what they're doing contributes directly to growth of both returns and gross margins.
 Selden calls this "dot movement," a phrase he has trademarked and which means moving the dot on a graph of growth and returns to the north-east.
-"The model is very powerful" says Luc Minguet, Shell's retail manager in France.
+"The model is very powerful," says Luc Minguet, Shell's retail manager in France.
 "It's the first time I've seen such a link between the conceptual and the practical.
 And I realized I was using my time very poorly."

 In a particularly revealing exercise, the top 100 Shell executives in May took the Myers-Briggs personality test, a widely-used management tool that classifies people according to 16 psychological types.
 Interestingly, of its top 100 managers, 86% are "thinkers," people who make decisions based on logic and objective analysis.
 Of the six-man CMD, 60% are on the opposite scale.
 They are "feelers" who make decisions based on values and subjective evaluation.
-No wonder all those "thinkers" had such a hard time understanding the emo tion behind Nigeria and Brent Spar.
-And no wonder the CMD gets frustrated with the inability of the lower ranks to grasp the need for change.
+No wonder all those "thinkers" had such a hard time understanding the emotion behind Nigeria and Brent Spar.
+And no wonder the CMD gets frustrated with the inability of the lower ranks to grasp the need for change.10

-FURTHER DEVELOPMENTS, 1996-1999
+Further Developments, 1996-1999

-Cost cutting and Restructuring
+Cost Cutting and Restructuring

-The most evident short-tem impact of the reorganization was a substantial reduction in Service Company staffs.
+The most evident short-term impact of the reorganization was a substantial reduction in Service Company staffs.
 Towards the end of 1995, Shell began shrinking its head offices in London and The Hague in anticipation of the introduction of the new organizational structure at the beginning of 1996.
 During 1996, the downsizing of central services and administrative functions within the Service Companies accelerated.
-During 1996, one of the two towers at the London Shell Centre was sold and was converted into residential apartments.
+Also in 1996, one of the two towers at the London Shell Centre was sold and was converted into residential apartments.

 The quest for cost reductions did not stop at the Service Companies but extended to the operating companies as well.
-Between 1995 and 1997, unit costs were reduced by 17 percent in real terms, and between 1994 and 1997, savings in procurement costs amounted to \$600 million each year.
+Between 1995 and 1997, unit costs were reduced by 17% in real terms, and between 1994 and 1997, savings in procurement costs amounted to \$600 million each year.
 A priority for the Group was rationalization of capacity and reductions in operating costs in its downstream business.
-To facilitate this, Shell embarked upon three major joint ventures: ??The amalgamation of Shell Oil's downstream assets in the western US with those of Texaco
+To facilitate this, Shell embarked on three major joint ventures:

-??The amalgamation of Shell's European downstream businesses with those of Texaco

-??The merging of Shell's Australian downstream business with that of Mobil
+- the amalgamation of Shell Oil's downstream assets in the western US with those of Texaco; - the amalgamation of Shell's European downstream businesses with those of Texaco; and - the merging of Shell's Australian downstream business with that of Mobil.

 Restructuring in Shell's other businesses included a swap of oil and gas properties with Occidental and the creation of a single global chemicals business.
-The chemicals business has demonstrated particularly clearly the benefits of global integration.
-In addition to cost savings of around 7 percent each year, investment decisions became better coordinated.
+The chemicals business demonstrated clearly the benefits of global integration.
+In addition to cost savings of around 7% each year, investment decisions became better coordinated.
 "The Center's full control over chemicals, for instance, led Shell to put a new polymer plant closer to customers in Geismar, Louisiana, instead of near the existing plant in Britain.
-Two years ago that plant automatically would have been added to the UK fiefdom."
+Two years ago that plant automatically would have been added to the UK fiefdom."11